 What is Emotional Abuse and Manipulation?

-We often talk of toxic relationships.
+We often talk about toxic relationships.
 While there is no real finite definition as to what a toxic relationship is; to put it simply, a toxic relationship is one that destroys your self-esteem and corrupts your sense of self through emotional abuse and control.

 There are many signs that you should be aware of and which, as soon as you identify them, you should steer clear from and wave sayonara to.